 Disclaimer: This information is general in nature only.
 While Budget Direct has endeavoured to ensure the information we’ve relied on is accurate and current, we do not guarantee it.
 Budget Direct accepts no liability for this information.

 A wagging tail.
 Excited panting.
 Ears flapping happily in the breeze.
 All of this can only mean one thing: your dog is riding in the car.
 Dogs are man’s best friend, and in many households, pets are part of the family, so allowing your furry friend to ride in the car is a must.

-Unfortunately, the excitement of taking a road trip with your furry BFF can quickly wear off when you notice their hair is everywhere; on the seats, on the floor, and somehow even in the glove box.
+Unfortunately, the excitement of travelling with your pet can quickly wear off when you notice their hair is everywhere, on the seats, on the floor, and somehow even in the glove box.
 As most pet owners know, removing pet hair from your car can be an extremely difficult and time-consuming process.

 When it comes to removing pet hair from your car, prevention is better than cure.
 Given this, it’s a good idea to brush your pet before letting them in the car.
 This way, any loose hair is removed beforehand, minimising the amount of pet hair that gets in your car.